 proc glimmix procedures of SAS are also really good.
 I only load SPSS when I have to for teaching, but jamovi and/or JASP could even replace that.

-I am very German, I mean meticulous when it comes to organizing my files.
+I am very German … I mean, meticulous when it comes to organizing my files.
 I prefer orthodox file managers for this purpose (mainly Double Commander and Midnight Commander).
-Similarly, I try to be very disciplined when it comes to organizing my literature database, which I (begrudgingly) keep in Endnote, but want to move over to JabRef eventually.
+Similarly, I try to be very disciplined when it comes to organizing my literature database, which I do using JabRef.

 As noted above, I try to keep my fingers on the keyboard and away from the mouse.
 To implement custom shortcuts and automate various processes, I use AutoKey, various command line tools (i.e.,